 These include making sure your pet has a microchip; receiving a veterinary certificate from your vet stating your pet is healthy and fit to fly; proof of rabies vaccination; optional vaccines are a plus, and a few more which can be specific to the country you are travelling from.

 22. Emergency Services

 Here in America, the number for emergency services is 911.

-With brilliant infrastructure throughout the states, emergency services are for anything you can throw at them.
+With brilliant infrastructure throughout the states, emergency services are able to deal with anything you can throw at them.

-Alongside this, the response time is quick, especially for a country where everything is spread out.
+Alongside this, the response time is rapid, which is surprising for a country where everything is so spread out.